-The epidemiology of pseudoxanthoma elasticum varies significantly between countries, influenced by factors such as genetic predispositions, healthcare accessibility, and diagnostic practices.
-The condition is more common in areas with higher rates of consanguinity (marriage between relatives).
-A nationwide population-based cohort study conducted in Japan from 2011 to 2020 identified 1,020 cases of pseudoxanthoma elasticum.
-The study found an incidence rate of 0.08 per 100,000 person-years and a prevalence rate of 0.83 per 100,000 individuals as of October 1, 2020.
+The epidemiology of pseudoxanthoma elasticum varies significantly between countries due to differences in genetic factors, access to healthcare, and diagnostic practices.
+The condition is likely to be more common in countries with higher rates of consanguinity (marriage between relatives).
+As per a nationwide population-based cohort study (2011-2020) conducted in Japan, 1,020 cases of pseudoxanthoma elasticum were identified.
+The incidence rate of PXE was reported to be 0.08 per 100,000 person-years, and the prevalence on October 1, 2020, was 0.83 per 100,000 persons.

 Pseudoxanthoma Elasticum Epidemiology Forecast Report Coverage